-- B 7.2.3 A CBC will select no more than six members for the CBT of the EC bargaining unit or the CBT of the TR bargaining unit, in addition to the negotiator.
-It may choose up to 2 alternates. - B 7 .2.4 The CBC will select no more than four members for the CBT of the LoP bargaining unit, in addition to the negotiator.
-It may choose up to two (2) alternates. - B 7.2.5 The roles of the CBT are exclusively: - i.
-To review, discuss and approve bargaining strategies. - ii.
-To negotiate in good faith. - iii.
+- B 7.2.1.
+The CBC will apply the criteria enunciated in sub-paragraph 7.1.2 in order to choose the members of the Bargaining Team. - B 7.2.2.
+A CBC will select no more than six members for the CBT of the EC bargaining unit or the CBT of the TR bargaining unit, in addition to the negotiator.
+It may choose up to 2 alternates. - B 7.2.3.
+The CBC will select no more than four members for the CBT of the LoP bargaining unit or the CBT of the OPPBO bargaining unit, in addition to the negotiator.
+It may choose up to two (2) alternates. - B 7.2.4.
+The roles of the CBT are exclusively: - viii.
+To review, discuss and approve bargaining strategies. - ix.
+To negotiate in good faith. - x.
 To recommend a tentative agreement to the CBC or to recommend rejection of a final offer and referral of outstanding issues to arbitration or conciliation.